Devin Haney: Haney vs. Ramirez

-Haney vs. Norman
+Haney vs. Norman Jr.

-On June 25, Haney and WBO welterweight champion Brian Norman Jr. (28-0, 22 KOs) verbally agreed to a fight.
+On June 25, Haney and then-undefeated WBO welterweight champion Brian Norman Jr. (28-0 (2 NC), 22 KOs) verbally agreed to a fight.
 A week prior, Norman secured a knockout victory in Japan against Jin Sasaki, successfully defending his title.
 Four days later, Tuki Alalshikh announced the fight headline a super card in Riyadh, later in the year.
 The card, billed as "Ring IV" was formally announced to take place on November 22, 2025.
 Norman expressed no surprise at Haney's selection of him as an opponent.
 He commended Haney's determination and resilience, noting that he never shied away from a challenge.
 Norman believed he would achieve a stoppage win, but he thought his ring IQ, technical skills, and other attributes were not fully appreciated.
 He was prepared to display his abilities on a significant platform.
 A confrontation occurred on July 12 in New York, involving Haney's security guard, referred to as Big Tank.
 During the incident, Big Tank perceived Norman to be too close to Haney and grabbed his shirt, resulting in a rip.
 Norman then executed a hip toss on Big Tank using one arm.
 Video footage of the incident later circulated on social media.
 Haney expressed that he was not worried about Norman's recent series of stoppage victories.
 He indicated that Norman had not competed against opponents of the same caliber as those he had faced.
 In August, the WBO placed Haney at #1 in their welterweight rankings, which meant that Norman's defense would count as a mandatory defense.
+Bill Haney had long predicted that 147 pounds would be the ideal weight for his son.
+Haney was also surprised at how long he managed to stay at lightweight.
+Brian Norman Sr. and Bill Haney had an intense verbal confrontation during the last press conference.
+During the face off, Norman Jr. appeared calm and composed, while Haney displayed a more animated demeanor.
+Norman weighed 146 pounds and Haney came in at 146.6 pounds.